LBD-Hackers/lbdserver-sparql-satellite/README.md

 * UPDATE update an RDF resource on the store

 It is possible to query a dataset with SPARQL.
 Use the "/:dataset/sparql" endpoint for this.
 The handling of queries to implement access-control is still under development

-The url of this resource on the Pod (original resource) is communicated via a JSON body (`{"url": "http://pod.example.org/myResource"}`).